sascommunities/sas-global-forum-2019/3156-2019-Drutar/README.md

 Find the full paper online with the [SAS Global Forum proceedings](https://www.sas.com/en_us/events/sas-global-forum/program/proceedings.html).

+## Supporting Code

+The code covered in the paper can be found in this repo!
+All code is intended to be submitted in a SAS Studio 5 session within a Viya 3.3 (and beyond) environment which contains the SAS Viya servies that are being called.

+#Programatically Retrieve a VA Report's UID(/retrieve_VA_report_ID.sas)

 ## Support contact(s)

 Contact the author with questions, feedback, and lavish praise.